Case Study: Kelpi and Made Smarter

 Having previously benefitted from West of England Mayoral Combined Authority (Mayoral Combined Authority) grants and support schemes, Kelpi trusted that the Made Smarter programme would deliver tangible benefits.

 The 1:1 sessions began with an on-site process walk to identify inefficiencies and growth opportunities.
-After the fourth session, the NCC provided a report which highlighted high-impact projects, allowing Kelpi to prioritise improvements based on cost-benefit analyses.
+After the fourth session, NCC provided a report which highlighted high-impact projects, allowing Kelpi to prioritise improvements based on cost-benefit analyses.
 This structured approach provided clarity and quick wins for immediate action.

 The Made Smarter grant scheme of £20,000 addressed a major pain point—subcontractor reliance—by funding critical equipment acquisitions.